electric-sql/electric/examples/write-patterns/patterns/3-shared-persistent/README.md

 Storing optimistic state in a shared store allows all your components to see and react to it.
 This avoids one of the weaknesses with component-scoped optimistic state with a [more naive optimistic state pattern](../2-optimistic-state) and makes this pattern more suitable for more complex, real world apps.

 Seperating immutable synced state from mutable local state makes it easy to reason about and implement rollback strategies.
+The entrypoint for handling rollbacks has the local write context as well as the shared store, so it's easy to make rollbacks relatively surgical.

 Good use-cases include: